degski/Sax/README.md

 Sax, acronymed loosely after *Swiss army x (something)* [could be a knife, a sword, a machete, a gun or a bazooka, i.e. to speak with Bjarne: "it might shoot your leg off"], which is short and distinctive and allows for the namespace `sax`.
 Sax is a collection of small useful (in my mind) libraries I've either written or collected over time, and can all be used independently.

-**Disclaimer: not all libraries are written by me or might contain bits of code lifted of stackoverflow.com, reddit.com/r/cpp or github.com.**

 All libraries are within the `sax` namespace, also those which were not contained in a namespace initially.
 An example of the latter is Howard Hinnant's `short_alloc`, hence `sax::short_alloc`.
 The convenience header `iostream.hpp` is an exception to this rule. `iostream.hpp` allows for some type-safe short-cuts in conjunction with `std::cout` or `std::wcout` and friends and pulls in `<iostream>`.

+**Important disclaimer: not all libraries are written by me and/or might contain bits of code lifted of stackoverflow.com, reddit.com/r/cpp, github.com and maybe other places.**

 ## Individual libraries